 For example, goods or items in games, or removal of in-app advertisements, etc. can generate revenue for you.

 Rather than selling your app individually, it allows you to sell it periodically (yearly/quarterly /monthly etc).
 The user can consume all the services by subscribing to them.

 This model also permits free app, i.e. a free version of an app is available, but after some time user has to pay for full service.
 This is the most preferring model of delivering tools, content and program functionality to users.

 However, the most important factor apart from all that highly affects your business revenue is “Customer satisfaction”.

 So, your choice of a business model doesn’t have to be limited to only given options.
-There is a number of business models and ways you can use.
+There is a number of business models and the ways you can use them.
 With an aforementioned list, we’ve tried our best to help you to analyze the facts that are required to build a good mobile app.